KoenLBekx/laconic/README.md

 > excess operands: executed also in iterations<br/>
 > returns: the value of its last executed operand

-> `F startValue endValue increment counterVariable statement`
+> `F startValue endValue increment counterVariable iteration_operands`

 > The `F` operator takes 5 operands :
 > - the starting value of the loop counter